mkraemer67/daobase/README.md

 # daobase

-Minimalistic DAO in Coffeescript providing CRUD functionality and transactions with a focus on easy usability on top of PostgreSQL.
+Flexible DAO on top of PostgreSQL with encapsulated transaction support.

+## docs

+Have a look at the test case to understand how to use daobase.

+## notes

 Currently still under heavy development.